Rockville Child Custody Attorney Works for You and Your Children

 Choose a lawyer who cares about your child’s interests

 At the Law Offices of Ellen L. Lee, we help divorcing parents work out custody arrangements that satisfy them and benefit their children.
 Call 240-552-6957 today or contact our firm online to learn more about our services.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.